 The electric Minibus was a separate project and an important achievement for Tesla.
 Elon Musk claimed that the vehicle was based on the Model X chassis, which facilitates its generation.
 In his ‘Master Plan’, Musk called the vehicle a “High Passenger-Density Urban Transport Vehicle”.

-Tesla Minibus is another promising vehicle at the main stages of development.
+Hence, Tesla Minibus is another promising vehicle at the main stages of development.